 Whale-watching watercraft are required to stay a minimum of 100 yards from the whales at all times.
 This is for the safety of the whales and all those onboard.
 However, the type of boat or vessel used for your tour can also make or break your experience.

 While most tours use large boats such as catamarans or even yachts, others use smaller boats to accommodate smaller group sizes.
-If you’d rather have a smoother ride and don’t mind a crowd, choose tours which utilize a larger boat.
+If you’d rather have a smoother ride and don’t mind a crowd, choose tours that utilize a larger boat.

-Make sure you double check the time of your scheduled tour.
+Make sure you double-check the time of your scheduled tour.
 You don’t want to accidentally book a sunrise tour thinking it’s a sunset sail!

 The Tour Operator

-Maui boasts several reputable whale watching tour operators, from the Pacific Whale Foundation to the Pride of Maui.
+Maui boasts several reputable whale-watching tour operators, from the Pacific Whale Foundation to the Pride of Maui.
 In addition, there are several smaller, independent tour operators on the island.